Field-theoretical approach to open quantum systems and the Lindblad equation: Bath

 Wick's theorem \cite{Gaudin60,Bruus04,Mahan90,Zinn-Justin89,Rammer91} implies that the multi-bath correlations $\text{Tr}_B[\rho_B{\bm B_1}(t_1)\cdots {\bm B_m}(t_m)]$ can be broken up into all possible pairings or contractions; we note that $\text{Tr}_B[\rho_B{\bf B(t)}] =0$.
 In the case of four bath operators we have for example

 where we note that the time ordering is preserved; we have introduced the bath correlation function

-Wick's theorem is basically a generalisation of the contraction of Gaussian multi-correlation functions in terms of a single correlation function \cite{Zinn-Justin89} to non commuting operators.
-Usually the derivation of Wick's theorem is applied to the vacuum expectation value of time ordered products or in the finite temperature case imaginary time ordered products \cite{Bruus04,Mahan90}.
-In the present context we summarise in Appendix \ref{app2} an elegant proof by Gaudin \cite{Gaudin60} directly applied to a thermal average of operator products relevant to the present analysis.
+Wick's theorem is basically a generalisation of the contraction of Gaussian multi-correlation functions in terms of a single correlation function \cite{Zinn-Justin89} to noncommuting operators.
+Usually the derivation of Wick's theorem is applied to the vacuum expectation value of time-ordered products or in the finite temperature case imaginary time-ordered products \cite{Bruus04,Mahan90}.
+In the present context we summarize in Appendix \ref{app2} an elegant proof by Gaudin \cite{Gaudin60} directly applied to a thermal average of operator products relevant to the present analysis.
+We also state Wick's theorem in generator form \cite{Zinn-Justin89}.